BigWhale/STuffEmu/README.md

 Yes, I know about CosmosEx for Atari, but I don't need that much.
 Altho HDD emulation would be nice and I'll look into that. :)

+Yes, I know that having a Raspberry Pi inside an Atari ST is an overkill and that RPi could easily emulate whole Atari ST, but I like my Atari.

 ## Random trivia